tolkaiv/mouse-and-keyboard-detection-for-consoles/README.md

 fast-shot we give him an S

 ### Lack of control sensivility
-All buttons on a console control have certain ammount of pressure sensivity, keyboard doesn't have any.
+All buttons on a console control have certain ammount of pressure sensivity, M and K doesn't have any.
-If any input (walk, crouch, jump, shoot) are sent without proportional sensivity, and S is issued.
+If any input (walk, crouch, jump, shoot) are sent without proportional sensivity, an S is issued.
+Also, if sensivity is "unnatural" (coded) or it's always the same, S is issued.

 ### Score